Differences Between MongoDB vs SQL

 - In MongoDB data is represented as a collection of JSON documents while in MySQL, data is in tables and rows.

 - When it comes to querying, we have to put a string in the query language that the DB system parses.
 The query language is called Structured Query Language.
 On the other hand, MongoDB’s querying is object-oriented, which means you pass MongoDB a document explaining what you are querying and there is no parsing.

 - One big benefit of SQL is the Join statement which allows querying across several tables.
 MongoDB, on the other hand, does not support JOINS but instead supports multi-dimensional data types like documents and arrays.

 - In SQL we can have one document inside another.
 In MongoDB, we have one array of comments and one collection of posts within a post.

 - SQL supports atomic transactions.
 You can have several operations within a transaction and you can roll back as if you have a single operation.
 There is no support for transactions in MongoDB and the single operation is atomic.

 - In MongoDB, we need not define the schema.
 We can just drop in the documents.
 In the case of SQL, we need to define the tables and columns before storage.

 - There are no reporting tools with MongoDB i.e. performance testing and analysis is not always possible.
 In SQL we get several reporting tools.

-The primary Comparison between MongoDB vs SQL are discussed below:
+The primary comparison between MongoDB and SQL are discussed below.